palewire/django-calaccess-technical-documentation/docs/howtouseit.rst

     Unlike a typical Django project, this application only supports PostgreSQL database backends.
 This is because we enlist specialized tools to load the immense amount of source data more quickly than Django typically allows.
 We haven't developed those routines for SQLite and the other Django backends yet, but we might someday.

 Before you begin, make sure you have a PostgreSQL server installed.
 If you don't, now is the time to hit Google and figure out how.
-The `official PostgreSQL documentation`_ is a good place to start.
+The `official PostgreSQL documentation`_ is another good place to start.

 Once that's handled, add a database connection string like this to your ``settings.py``.